arj03/ssb-browser-demo/README.md

 Partial replication is done by only getting the last few `post` messages for users as a way of onboarding users quickly.
-The client can download and index around 5.000 messages in 30 seconds on my really slow laptop (roughly same speed on a phone).
+The client can download and index around 5.000 messages in 30 seconds on my really slow laptop (roughly same speed on a mid-range phone).
 For this, a blob (generate-onboarding-json.js) must be provided that serves as a trusted onboard mechanism.

 This will provide an initial load of data and people.
 You then sync the feeds of these people, but selective sync can be done by following